Swinject/Swinject/CONTRIBUTING.md

 ### ERB Files

-Some Swift source files are generated from ERB files, e.g. `Resolvable.swift` is generated from `Resolvable.erb`, to easily maintain a set of functions that only differ the number of arguments.
+Some Swift source files are generated from ERB files, e.g. `Resolver.swift` is generated from `Resolver.erb`, to easily maintain a set of functions that only differ the number of arguments.
 The generated source files are located under `GeneratedCode` group in the Xcode project.
 Do not modify the generated code directly, but instead modify the source ERB code.
 After modifying the ERB code, run `script/gencode` script to generate the Swift code.

 **Thank you for contributing!**